m-ke/3dio-website/src/docs/api/1/aframe-components.md

 console.log(component.data.availableMaterials)
 ```

 If the furniture has multiple materials available, this will log an object with the different parts of the furniture as properties.
-Each property contains an array of names for the different materials.
+Each property contains an array of names of the different materials.

 For example, the shelf may have a single piece (`Wood`) with a set of available materials: